sy2002/QNICE-FPGA/emulator/README.md

   in your clipboard, if you followed the above-mentioned steps.

 * Press `CTRL-E` now, to go back to the Monitor.
 You should see the `QMON>` prompt again.
-(This mechanism can also be used in the below-mentioned qnice-vga, even though it is not explicitly mentioned again there.)
+(This mechanism of loading `.out` files into the emulator can also be used while running the below-mentioned `qnice-vga`, even though it is not explicitly mentioned again there.)

 * Enter `C` and then `R` and then `A000`.